KonstantinKolodi/autolab_course/README.md

 Check the location path of autolab package

-Remove build and install folders, buiild the package once again.
+Remove build and install folders, build the package once again.